gjbex/Fortran-MOOC/practice/Week_05/capstone_exercises.md

 ## Question 6

-Use the GSL (Gnu Scientific Library) to solve the set of linear equations you did with LAPaCK in a previous exercise.
+Use the GSL (Gnu Scientific Library) to solve the set of linear equations you did with LAPACK in a previous exercise.
 Use C bindings.
 Compare the performance of using LAPACK versus GSL.